Skip to content

 • Predictable budgeting: Fixed monthly costs with no variability from staffing changes or training requirements

-MDR delivers comprehensive security operations at $15,000-45,000 annually for typical small business deployments—substantially less than employing even a single junior security analyst, while providing superior 24/7 coverage, deeper expertise across a team of specialists, and elimination of turnover risk.
+MDR delivers extensive security operations at $15,000-45,000 annually for typical small business deployments—substantially less than employing even a single junior security analyst, while providing superior 24/7 coverage, deeper expertise across a team of specialists, and elimination of turnover risk.

 Cost Reality Check